Caudron: Alphonse (Gaston) (1882–1915) and René Caudron (1884–1959)

 Born in Favières, Somme to parents who farmed nearby in Romiotte, the Caudron brothers were educated at a college in Abbeville.
 Gaston, as Alphonse was always known, intended to become an engineer but his education was cut short by health problems; René was interested in the development of mechanics and was a sportsman.
 After military service in an artillery regiment, they returned to work on the farm.

 They began to build their first aircraft, a large biplane, in August 1908.
 Initially unable to obtain an engine, they flew it as a glider, towed by a horse, and tested it through the summer.
 In September 1909, they finally flew it under power.
 By April 1910, they were able to make a return flight of 10 km to Forest-Montiers.

-Gaston Caudron died in an aircraft accident on 15 December 1915 at the airfield at Bron.
-René continued in the aircraft business until the fall of France at the start of World War II.
+Gaston Caudron died in an aircraft accident on 12 December 1915 at the airfield at Bron.
+René continued in the aircraft business until the fall of France in June 1940 during World War II.
 He died in 1959.